Lila Abu-Lughod: Career

+Research interests

-Abu-Lughod's body of work is grounded in long-term ethnographic research in Egypt, and is especially concerned with the intersections of culture and power, as well as gender and women's rights in the Middle East.
+Abu-Lughod's body of work is grounded in long-term ethnographic research in Egypt.
+Her interest in Egypt came from spending several years of her childhood in Egypt.
+She is especially concerned with the intersections of culture and power, as well as gender and women's rights in the Middle East.
+Her research interests and work include urbanism, technology, memory, museum, archives, displacement, states, sovereignty, critical theory and genealogy.

+Graduate and postgraduate work

-Between the late 1970s and the mid-1980s, while she was still a graduate student, Abu-Lughod spent time living with the Bedouin Awlad 'Ali tribe in Egypt.
+Between the late 1970s and the mid-1980s, while still a graduate student, Abu-Lughod spent time living with the Bedouin Awlad 'Ali tribe in Egypt.
 She stayed with the head of the community, and lived in his household alongside his large family for a cumulative two years.
 Her first two books, Veiled Sentiments: Honor and Poetry in a Bedouin Society and Writing Women's Worlds, are based on this fieldwork.
 Both books draw on her experiences living with the Bedouin women and her research into their poetry and storytelling.
 She explores the way that ghinnawas, songs in a poetic form that she compares to haiku and the blues, express the cultural "patterning" of the society, especially with regard to the relations between women and men.
 Abu-Lughod has described a reading group that she attended while teaching at Williams College – its other members included Catharine A. MacKinnon, Adrienne Rich, and Wendy Brown – as a formative engagement with the field of women's studies and a major influence on these early books.

+Academic roles and appointments

+Lila Abu-Lughod undertook multiple academic roles and appointments.
+At Columbia University, between 2000 until today she served as professor of anthropology and women's studies, director, Institute for Research on Women and Gender, William B. Ransford Professor of Anthropology and Gender Studies, co-director, Center for the Critical Analysis of Social Difference, director, Middle East Institute, and finally, Joseph L. Buttenwieser Professor of Social Science.

+Between 1995 and 2000, at New York University, she was the co-director, Program to Internationalize Women's Studies, associate professor of anthropology and professor of anthropology and Middle East studies.

+In 1990, Abu-Lughod served as the assistant professor of religion and associated faculty for the Department of Anthropology at Princeton University.
+She started her teaching career at Williams College as an assistant professor, for the Department of Anthropology and Sociology.

 Abu-Lughod spent time as a scholar at the Institute for Advanced Study, with Judith Butler, Evelyn Fox Keller, and Donna Haraway.
 She also taught at New York University, where she worked on a project, funded by a Ford Foundation grant, intended to promote a more international focus in women's studies.